 Exploring the Relationship Between Automation & Labor Shortage in Manufacturing – Are Robots Taking Jobs From Food Industry Workers?

 This is a common concern that’s often raised in the face of automation, and it has caused a controversy across all kinds of industries.
 In particular, one industry that’s currently experiencing a lot of automation growth is food manufacturing.
-Not surprisingly, Martin Riis, Director of Sales & Marketing at Apex Motion Control, has heard these concerns countless times.
-“At Apex, we focus on creating automation systems for bakery and food manufacturers,” Riis explained.
+Not surprisingly, Jamie Bobyk, Marketing Manager at Apex Motion Control, has heard these concerns countless times.
+“At Apex, we focus on creating automation systems for bakery and food manufacturers,” Bobyk explained.
 “As a result, we sometimes encounter people who are worried about losing their jobs because of the systems we install.
 Once in a while, we even get some angry comments on our social media posts.”

 As for why this labor shortage is happening in the first place, Riis says that one of the main causes of this labor shortage is the wave of retirement from the Baby Boomer generation.
 “The Baby Boomer generation composes over a third of the workforce.
 Once they reach retirement age, they’ll leave a continually growing gap in the manufacturing industry, since there literally aren’t enough younger people to take on these roles.”